imagej/imagej.github.io/_pages/plugins/labkit/index.md

 ## Installation

-Labkit is boundled with Fiji.
+Labkit is bundled with Fiji.
 All you need to do is [install Fiji](https://imagej.net/software/fiji/downloads).
 You will find Labkit in the main menu under `Plugins > Labkit`.

 ## Tutorials